The Climb to Bernina Pass in Morning Fog

 through the rugged alps of the Bernina Range, to Tirano, Italy, on the border with Switzerland.

-Through the courtesy of the RhB, this view was captured from the
+Through the courtesy of the RhB, this view, along Lago Bianco, was captured

 As with the other routes of the RhB, the line is single tracked with passing sidings where, with